What are the Benefits of Volunteering for Newcomers?

 How to Benefit from Your Volunteer Opportunity

-Remember to add your volunteer accomplishments to your resume to show employers your local experience and skills.
+Remember to include your volunteer accomplishments on your resume to demonstrate your local experience and skills to employers.

 While volunteering helps people and communities, consider the benefits that are important to you.
 For example, do you want to gain specific skills or experiences?
 Do you want to gain insights into the workplace culture or a snapshot of your community?
 Professional associations are ideal for learning about workplace culture.